1,000+ Opportunities

 (For example, if veterans will work with a dance company, apply through the Project Support—Dance category.)

-Based on current listing details, eligibility includes: Nonprofits, schools, and units of government in North Carolina; youth arts and veterans arts projects now explicitly eligible.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits, schools, and units of government in North Carolina; youth arts and veterans arts projects now explicitly eligible.
+Confirm the full requirements in the official notice before applying.